n00b69/woa-a52s/guide/materials.md

 - Go into your phone's Android settings.
 - Go to **About phone** > **Software information** and look for **Baseband version**.
 It will look something like **A528BXXS4EWGB**.
 - The first number near the middle after **A528...** will be the bootloader version.
 In this example the device would be running BIT4 firmware.
 - The numbers go up to 9, after which they start to use letters.
-BIT10 uses the letter **A**.
+BIT11 uses the letter **B**.

 #### Finished!